zwotzie/Raspberry-Motion-OpenCV/README.md

 ```

 ### Some Peculiarities
-First thing what I'm mention is, that the *sql_query_top* is not working.
+First thing what I'm mention is, that the *sql_query_stop* is not working.
 I filed a bug to: https://github.com/Motion-Project/motion/issues/879

 Second, the mask is loosing all left squares after saving and reopening.
 That's kind of weird.